Czarna0000/Databricks.API.PowerShell/README.md

 gdbrjr -JobID 123 | gdbrjro
 ```

-# Common snippets
-Below you can find a list of common snippets that I found useful and use very frequently.
-All snippets use the Personal Access Token for authentication but of course also work with Azure Active Directory user and service principal authentication (see [Authentication](#authentication)).
+# Common snippets00useful and use very frequently.
+All snippets use the Personal Access Token for authentication but of course also work with Azure Active Directory user and service principal authentication (see [Authentication](#autphentication))Authentication](#autphentication)).
 ## Stop all clusters at the end of the day
 ```powershell
 Set-DatabricksEnvironment -AccessToken "dapi123...def" -ApiRootUrl "https://westeurope.azuredatabricks.net"